bcrowell/karl/README.md

 Current features:

 * the Schwarzschild spacetime
+* Schwarzschild coordinates
 * Kruskal-Szekeres coordinates
-* Schwarzschild coordinates
 * Christoffel symbols
 * test suite
-* implementation in both python and javascript
+* implementation in both python and javascript, with time-critical code written in C for speed
 * computation of geodesics using Runge-Kutta integration

 Features I plan to add: